 Even though I live in North Carolina I enjoy going home to South Carolina where I grew up.
-I go to see the part of my family who still lives there about every 6-8 weeks,(that of course was before the Covid-19 virus.)
-When I could, I scheduled a trip to SC during peach season.
-I usually bought one half of a peck to share with my family and friends here at my home in North Carolina.
+I go to see the part of my family who still lives there when I can.
+I try to schedule a trip to SC during peach season.
+I usually buy one half of a peck to share with my family and friends here at my home in North Carolina.

-    After returning from one of these trips, I was eager to share my home state’s amazing peaches and enjoyed seeing the faces of my family and friends as they savored the juicy, peachy goodness.
+After returning from one of these trips, I am eager to share my home state’s amazing peaches and see the faces of my family and friends as they savored the juicy, peachy goodness.

 “Oh… no thank you Mrs. Estes.”

 I figured he didn’t want to “put me out” (Southern(?) expression for “inconvenience”).
 So I waited a little while and told him if he wanted to try one I would peel and cut a slice for him.

 “Oh, that’s nice of you but no thank you.”

 Perceiving his reticence as extreme politeness I prepared a couple of peaches for myself (and whoever else might want one) and offered him one last chance to enjoy even a taste of a wonderful succulent, sweet South Carolina peach.
 After all who could resist a South Carolina peach??!!